prysmaticlabs/prysm/sharding/README.md

 ## Sharding In-Practice

-### Fork Choice Rule

-In the sharding consensus mechanism, it is important to consider that we now have two layers of longest chain rules when adding a collation.
-When we are reaching consensus on the best shard chain, we not only have to check for the longest canonical main chain, but also the longest shard chain **within** this longest main chain.
-Vlad Zamfir has elaborated on this fork-choice rule in a [tweet](https://twitter.com/VladZamfir/status/945358660187893761) that is important for our sharding scheme.

 ### Use-Case Stories: Proposers

-The primary purpose of proposers is to package transaction data into collations that can then be put on an open market for collators to take.
-Upon offering a proposal, proposers will deposit part of their ETH as a payout to the collator that adds its collation header to the SMC, __even if the collation gets orphaned__.
-By forcing proposers to take on this risk, we prevent a certain degree of collation proposal spamming, albeit not without a few other security problems: (See: [Active Research](#active-questions-and-research)).
+The primary purpose of proposers is to package transaction data into collations that can then be submitted to the SMC.

-The primary incentive for proposers to generate these collations is to receive a payout to their coinbase address along with transactions fees from the ones they process once added to a block in the canonical chain.
+The primary incentive for proposers to generate these collations is to receive a payout to their coinbase address from transactions fees once these collations are added to a block in the canonical chain.
 This process, however, cannot occur until we have state execution in our protocol, so proposers will be running at a loss for our Phase 1 implementation.

-### Use-Case Stories: Collators
+### Use-Case Stories: Notaries

-The primary purpose of collators is to use Proof of Stake and reach **consensus** on valid shard chains based on the collations they process and add to the Sharding Manager Contract.
-They have two primary options they can choose to do:
+The primary purpose of notaries is to use Proof of Stake and reach **consensus** on valid shard chains based on the collations they process and add to the Sharding Manager Contract.
+They have three primary things to do:

--   They can deposit ETH into the SMC and become a collator.
-They then have to wait to be selected by the SMC on a particular period to add a collation header to the SMC.
+-   They can deposit ETH into the SMC and become a notary.
+They then have to wait to be selected by the SMC on a particular period to vote on collation headers in the SMC.
--   They can accept a collation proposal from the collation pool during their eligible period.
+-   They download availability of collation headers submitted to their assigned shard in the period.
--   They can withdraw their stake and stop being a part of the collator pool

-The primary incentive for collators is to earn the payouts from the proposers offering them collations within their period.
+-   They vote on available collation headers

 ## Current Status

-Currently, Prysmatic Labs is focusing its initial implementation around the logic of the collator and proposer clients.
+Currently, Prysmatic Labs is focusing its initial implementation around the logic of the notary and proposer clients, as well as shard state local storage and p2p networking.
 We have built the command line entrypoints as well as the minimum, required functions of the Sharding Manager Contract that is deployed to a local Ethereum blockchain instance.
-Our collator client is able to subscribe for block headers from the running Geth node and determine when we are selected as an eligible collator in a given period if we have deposited ETH into the contract.
+Our notary client is able to subscribe for block headers from the running Geth node and determine when we are selected as an eligible notary in a given period if we have deposited ETH into the contract.

 You can track our progress, open issues, and projects in our repository [here](https://github.com/prysmaticlabs/geth-sharding).

 # Security Considerations

 ## Not Included in Ruby Release

-Under the uncoordinated majority model, in order to prevent a single shard takeover, random sampling is utilized.
-Each shard is assigned a certain number of collators.
-Collators that approve the collations on that shard are sampled randomly.
-However for the ruby release we will not be implementing any random sampling of the collators of the shard, as the primary objective of this release is to launch an archival sharding client which deploys the Sharding Management Contract to a locally running geth node.

 We will not be considering data availability proofs (part of the stateless client model) as part of the ruby release we will not be implementing them as it just yet as they are an area of active research.